Just released: Last round of tickets to 3rd Annual Winter Party at Galvanize – TechCrunch

 If parties came with an alert system, this post would qualify as Def Con 4.
 Now hear this — we just released the final batch of tickets to our 3rd Annual Winter Party at Galvanize, which heats up on February 7 in San Francisco.
 If you want to be there with more than 1,000 of Silicon Valley’s finest, act now with all due haste.
 Buy your ticket right here.

 Hang out with your crowd and enjoy cocktails, craft beer and tempting appetizers.
-Branch out and meet new people in a relaxed, laid back setting.
+Branch out and meet new people in a relaxed, laid-back setting.
 Startuppers, you work hard, and now it’s time to let loose a little.
-Bust out your crazy karaoke skills, get ready for other party games, activities and photo ops.
+Bust out your crazy karaoke skills and get ready for other party games, activities and photo ops.

 It’s also a chill way to broaden your network, see a handful of exhibiting startups (wow, those demo tables sold out fast) and maybe even meet a future investor, partner or mentor.
 Startup magic happens at TechCrunch parties.
 Is this your year for magic?